BILL ANALYSIS

 VA Budget Shortfall Accountability Act

-HR1823 (VA Budget Shortfall Accountability Act) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
+HR1823 (VA Budget Shortfall Accountability Act) has been assessed with a neutral outlook for investors.
 The primary sectors impacted are Healthcare.
 View the full bill text on Congress.gov.

 neutral